 The Southern Mainline was piped through under the humped bridge at the start of the century.
-In 1934 the Co-op Laundry was built, becoming Sunlight and, in 2007, demolished to make way for Sunlight Gardens.
-There was an oil storage depot here too.
-Selling of the old railway embankment used by the Deviation Line created room for Heather Gardens in the 1990s.
+In 1934 the Co-op Laundry and oil fuel depot was built, becoming Sunlight and, in 2007, demolished to make way for Sunlight Gardens.
+Selling of the old railway embankment used by the Deviation Line created room for Craven Court in the 1990s.
 The boundary between these houses and those actually on Gudge Heath Lane itself isn't straight at all, a reminder that it was once cleared for a railway line.

 The circle in the middle of Hammond Road was popular with children setting bonfires in the 1960s.
-At the top of the road we have a few 1930s cottages on the east side, taking us up to the Highlands Shops.
+At the top of the road we have a few 1930s cottages on the east side in the space of a tree coppice.
+As before, the rest of it appears to have been filled in the 1940s, taking us up to what is now the Highland Shops.

 The Hill Park Gospel Hall moved up from number 217 to 219, now the Co-Op.